k-shilpaa/movie_app_backend/README.md

 ### MySQL
 This project utilizes a MySQL database named projectuser1 to store and manage data.
 Install MySQL Server: If MySQL Server is not already installed on your system, download and install it from the official MySQL website.

-Access MySQL Shell: Open a terminal or command prompt and access the MySQL shell using the command: `mysql -u username -p` Create Database: Once inside the MySQL shell, run the following command to create the database: `CREATE DATABASE projecuser1`;
+Create Database: Once inside the MySQL shell, run the following command to create the database: `CREATE DATABASE projecuser1`;
-MySQL Client: You can also connect to the database using MySQL client tools such as MySQL Workbench or command-line client using the MySQL username and password.

 ### MongoDB
 This project utilizes MongoDB to store and manage users, TV shows, and movie-related data.
 This README provides instructions on setting up MongoDB and integrating it into the project.